curegit/halftone-converter/README.md

 color space type to generate halftones

+The default is `auto`.
+It means that Gray images will be Gray halftones, and colored images will be CMYK halftones.

 #### -o {auto,gray,rgb,cmyk}, --output {auto,gray,rgb,cmyk}

 color space type to save output images

+The default is `auto`.
+It means that Gray images will be saved as Gray images, and colored images will be saved as RGB images.

 #### -T, --tiff, --out-tiff

 save TIFF images instead of PNG images

+CMYK images will be saved in TIFF regardless of this option.

 #### -G GRAY_ICC_FILE, --input-gray-profile GRAY_ICC_FILE